Redon Xhixha: Laçi

 On 20 July 2017, Xhixha signed his first professional contract and joined Kategoria Superiore side Laçi.
 He was an unused substitute in the opening matchday away against Partizani on 10 September, in which Laçi caused an upset by winning 2–0.
-Three days later, Xhixha made his Albanian Cup debut in the first leg of first round where he bagged 5 goals in a 12–0 hammering of Sopoti.
+Just three days later, Xhixha made his Albanian Cup debut in the first leg of the first round, where he bagged 5 goals in a 12–0 hammering of Sopoti.
 He dedicated the goals to his family.

-He made his first Kategoria Superiore appearance on 24 September in matchday 2 against Kukësi, finished in a 3–0 away loss, and netted his first league goals one week later in a 2–0 home win over Vllaznia.
+He made his Kategoria Superiore debut on 24 September, in matchday 2 against Kukësi, which finished in a 3–0 away loss.
+He netted his first league goals one week later in a 2–0 home win over Vllaznia.

 He left the club at the end of the 2020–21 campaign after his contract expired.

 Qarabağ

 On 24 January 2023, Azerbaijan Premier League club Qarabağ announced the signing of Xhixha on a contract until 30 June 2026.